samuelroland/HPC-labs/lab04/report/report.md

 Ce qui nous amène à **132.7 ms** !

+// stb_image uses ints pervasively, including for offset calculations.
+// therefore the largest decoded image size we can support with the
+// current code, even on 64-bit targets, is INT_MAX. this is not a
+// significant limitation for the intended use case.

 ## The refactor

 J'ai simplifié le calcul des distances à dist = abs(p1[]) TODO